aj07/composer-wiki/Tutorial-2.md

 You should see the `composer-rest-server` start, and then Angular webpacks the web application and serves it at: [http://localhost:4200]()

-If you navigate to the page and press the "Assets" drop down at the top-right of the page you can see the instances of Commodity stored on the Fabric in the table.
+If you navigate to the page and press the "Assets" drop down at the top-right of the page you can see the instances of Commodity stored on the Hyperledger Fabric in the table.
 You can create new instances using the "Add Asset" button.
 Note that the Angular skeleton does not yet allow you to create Participants, so you will need to create a test Trader instance to act as the owner of the Commodity using the Loopback Swagger UI before you can create a Commodity.

 ![Add commodity](https://github.com/hyperledger/composer/blob/master/packages/composer-website/jekylldocs/tutorials/tutorial2/skeleton_add_asset.png)

 ## Congratulations!

 Well done, you've now completed this tutorial and I hope you now have a much better idea how the capabilities fit together.
 You can start hacking on the skeleton Angular application to create the next industry defining blockchain-based application!